gazzamc/The-Expanse-RESTful-API/README.md

 I also had an issue keeping the footer in place, particularly when the `404 page` is shown.
 To fixed this I needed to add a min-height to 404.html template.

+All CSS, HTML, Python and Javascript files have been validated using their corresponding validators.

 ### Automated Testing
 I did do some basic unit testing using pythons *unittest* and *nose* modules.
 These tests can be found in the `api_test.py` file.
 In order to run these tests